-With their oversized hats, long bears, and giant noses, gnomes are cheerful holiday decorations full of character.
-If you'd like to make some, Maker Team member Dani of @knitty34 has a tutorial for you, complete with instructions for a girl and boy, and multiple sizes so you can fill your house with these little visitors!
+With their oversized hats, long beards, and giant noses, gnomes are cheerful holiday decorations full of character.
+If you'd like to make some, Maker Team member Dani of @knitty34 has a tutorial complete with instructions for a girl and boy in multiple sizes so you can fill your house with these little visitors!

 Over the last few years gnomes have been a popular holiday decoration, and with good reason - they are adorable!
 Today I am going to show you how to make three different sizes of gnomes: a mini for your tree, a medium size perfect for tabletop or mantle displays, and a larger version that could be used as a stuffed toy, at the foot of your tree, or even at your front door!